AdaCore/training_material/courses/ada_essentials/quiz/mutable_with_array/quiz.rst

        S : String (1 ..
 Size);
     end record;

-Which proposition(s) will compile and run without error?
+Which of the following propositions will compile and run without error?
+(Select all that apply)

 A. ``V : R := (6, "Hello")``
 B. ``V : R := (5, "Hello")``